- Assessment Office

 March through May 1

 Valuation occurs for all new, remodeled, fire damaged, demolished, or subdivided properties that were in existence as of March 1.
-Property valuation is conducted according to the standard methods of valuation- namely, the cost, sales comparison, and capitalization of income approaches.
-During the first week of May, Notices of Change of Assessment are sent to owners of properties that are scheduled for increases or decreases in assessed value, or that have a change of taxable status (wholly exempt to taxable).
+Property valuation is conducted according to the applicable standard methods of valuation- namely, the cost, sales comparison, and capitalization of income approaches.

 May 1 - Tentative Assessment Roll Filed